 Carl Jung says Eros creates such exquisite desire, such psychic tension, that it can activate the transcendent function (I call it The Rub), and open up the fastest avenue to the collective unconscious where the divinities reside.
 Ecstasy (I think not the drug) can be the vehicle that carries you directly to the archetypal Kingdom of God.
 Sure, this is what the religious celibates know.

 It’s culturally relevant-and culture clash is one way to ignite the transcendent function-to call Eros, Deseo.
 So I do in The WASP and El Curandero.
-During my field research, in my mind, of course, I thanked Alberto for providing the hook for my Deseo, and thus, the locomotion driving my desirous approach to The Other World (turns out My Other World, at least, was, interestingly, the psyche).
+During my field research, in my mind, of course, I thanked Alberto for providing the hook for my Deseo, and thus, the locomotion driving my desirous approach to The Other World.
 Of course it drove my dedication to the research, too, but that’s a rather mundane topic for this context.